 3. Explore the Churches of Kotor

-Kotor is home to numerous churches, each with its distinct character and history.
+Kotor is home to many churches, each with its distinct character and history.
 One of the most famous is the Cathedral of Saint Tryphon, a Romanesque masterpiece dating back to the 12th century.

-Other notable churches include the Church of St. Luke, the Church of St. Nicholas, and the Church of St. Mary.
+Other churches in Kotor include the Church of St. Luke, the Church of St. Nicholas, and the Church of St. Mary.
 Each offers a peaceful refuge from the rain and a chance to appreciate its stunning architecture and art.